arindamdawn-zz/tab-and-space/posts/30-days-of-python-27.md

 </table>
 </div>

+The Github repository for this notebook can be found [here](https://github.com/arindamdawn/jupyter_notebooks)

 That's all for today's post.
-Tomorrow will continue exploring more on the other steps of machine learning and data science and perform visual analysis of data by building charts and diagrams along with creating machine learning models.
+Tomorrow will continue exploring more on the other steps of machine learning and data science and perform a visual analysis of data by building charts and diagrams along with creating machine learning models.

 Have a great one!